Optimizing Initial State of Detector Sensors in Quantum Sensor Networks: Problem and Related Work

 \section{\bf \iso Problem and Related Work}

-\para{Setting.} See Fig.~\ref{fig:qsn}.
-Consider $n$ quantum sensors deployed in a geographical area, forming a quantum sensor network.
+\para{Setting.} Consider $n$ quantum sensors deployed across a geographical area, forming a quantum sensor network.
+See Fig.~\ref{fig:qsn}.
 Each sensor stores a qubit whose state may potentially change due to an event in the environment.
-Let $\ket{\psi}$ denote the initial (possibly, entangled) state of the $n$ sensors.
-Let $U$ be a unitary operator that represents the impact of an event over a qubit in a sensor.
-Let the two eigenvectors of $U$ be $\{u_+, u_-\}$, and without loss of generality, let the corresponding eigenvalues be $\{e^{+i\theta}, e^{-i\theta}\}$ where $\theta \in (0, 180)$ degrees; thus, $U\ket{u_{\pm}}=e^{\pm i\theta}\ket{u_{\pm}}$.
-Let $\ket{\phi_i} = (I^{\otimes i} \otimes U \otimes I^{\otimes (n-i-1)})\ket{\psi}$, where $U$ appears in the $i^{th}$ position and $i\in \{0, \cdots, n-1 \}$, represents the state of the system after the event affects the $i^{th}$ sensor. {\em We assume that events in our setting affect exactly one sensor with uniform probability.} We refer to the $n$ possible resulting states $\{\ket{\phi_i}\}$ as the {\bf final states}; these final states have an equal prior probability of occurrence on an event.
+Let $\ket{\psi}$ denote the initial (possibly entangled) state of the $n$ sensors.
+Let $U$ be a unitary operator that represents the impact of an event over a qubit in a sensor; \magentaa{here, $U$ may describe the rotation of a spin caused by a magnetic field or a phase shift induced in a state of light by a transparent object.} Let the two eigenvectors of $U$ be $\{u_+, u_-\}$, and without loss of generality, let the corresponding eigenvalues be $\{e^{+i\theta}, e^{-i\theta}\}$ where $\theta \in (0, 180)$ degrees; thus, $U\ket{u_{\pm}}=e^{\pm i\theta}\ket{u_{\pm}}$.
+Let $\ket{\phi_i} = (I^{\otimes i} \otimes U \otimes I^{\otimes (n-i-1)})\ket{\psi}$, where $U$ appears in the $i^{th}$ position and $i\in \{0, \cdots, n-1 \}$, represents the system's state after the event affects the $i^{th}$ sensor. {\em We assume that events in our setting affect exactly one sensor with uniform probability.}\footnote{\bluee{In essence, we assume that sensors are sparsely deployed such that an event affects at most one sensor, and that the event itself is uniformly likely to occur at the sensor locations.
+If there is no prior information about the event's location, then assuming uniform probability is reasonable.
+See \S\ref{sec:extend}, where we consider the generalization of non-uniform probabilities.}} We refer to the $n$ possible resulting states $\{\ket{\phi_i}\}$ as the {\bf final states}; these final states have an equal prior probability of occurrence on an event.

 \softpara{Objective Function $P(\ket{\psi}, U)$.} When an event results in the system going to a particular final state $\ket{\phi_i}$, we want to determine the sensor (i.e., the index $i$) that is impacted by the event by performing a global measurement of the system.
 For a given setting (i.e., $\ket{\psi}$ and $U$), let $M(\ket{\psi}, U)$ be the optimal {\em positive operator-valued measure} (POVM) measurement for discriminating the final states $\{\ket{\phi_i}\}$, i.e., the measurement that incurs the minimum probability of error in discriminating the final states $\{\ket{\phi_i}\}$ and thus determining the index $i$ given an unknown final state.
 Let $P(\ket{\psi}, U)$ be the (minimum) probability of error incurred by $M(\ket{\psi}, U)$ in discriminating the final states $\{\ket{\phi_i}\}$.